-Gat in the Bible
+Get in the Bible

 The Search for Gat

-No archaeological site in the southern coastal plain bears a name Gat.
-Being so, scholars suggested several locations for the ancient Gat.
+No archaeological site in the southern coastal plain bears the name Gat.
+As such, scholars suggested several locations for the ancient Gat.
 A leading suggestion, by W.F.
 Albright, proposed to identify Gat at Tel Erani, an archaeological site 7 miles northwest of Tel Lachish.
-An Israeli town and kibbutz next to the site were even named Kibbutz Gat and Kiryat Gat.
-However, excavations at Tel Erani proved that the site was abandoned in the 12th-10th centuries BCE, the time of the Philistines.
-Since 1996 an expedition from Bar-Ilan Unviersity is excavating Tel Tsafit (Arabic: Tell es-Safi), a 125 acres archaeological site with an imposing citadel.
-It is 3 miles east of Azekah, and 3 miles south of Ekron.
-This location fits well with the description of the Israelites chasing the Philistines Ekron and Gat, after David Slew Goliath: When the Philistines saw that their hero was dead, they turned and ran.
-52 Then the men of Israel and Judah surged forward with a shout and pursued the Philistines to the entrance of Gath and to the gates of Ekron.
-(1 Sam.
-17:51-52).
+An Israeli town and kibbutz beside the site were named Kibbutz Gat and Kiryat Gat.
+However, excavations at Tel Erani proved that the site was inhabited in the 12th to 10 centuries BCE, the time of the Philistines.
+Since 1996, an expedition from Bar-Ilan University has been excavating Tel Tsafit (Arabic: Tell es-Safi), a 125-acre archaeological site with an imposing citadel.
+It is 3 miles east of Azekah and 3 miles south of Ekron.

-The excavations uncovered a wealth of finds, including of Philistine material culture, such as painted pottery, inscriptions, a philistine two horned altar, and more.
+Goliath himself came from Gath, and perhaps his name derives from the name of his city.
+Excavations of Gat / Tel Tsafit uncovered a wealth of finds, including of Philistine material culture, such as painted pottery, inscriptions, a philistine two horned altar, and more.
 The excavations also tracked evidence of the site being attacked and destroyed in the 9th century BCE, as recorded in 2 Kings 12:18.

 Touring Gat / Tel Tsafit